neelendrareddy9001/frontEnd_mentor_challenges-/advice-generator-app-main/README-template.md

-# Frontend Mentor - Testimonials grid section solution
+# Frontend Mentor - Advice generator app solution

-This is a solution to the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
+This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents